-Thyroid cancer is the eighth most common cancer in the U.S. and makes up nearly 4% of all new cancer diagnoses.
-Fortunately, most thyroid cancers respond well to treatment, although a small percentage can be very aggressive and deadly.
+Thyroid cancer is the twelfth most common cancer in the U.S. and makes up nearly 3% of all new cancer diagnoses.
+It is the sixth most common cancer for women in the U.S. Fortunately, most thyroid cancers respond well to treatment, although a small percentage can be very aggressive and deadly.

-- An estimated 56,870 new cases of thyroid cancer will be diagnosed in the U.S. in 2017, with more than 2,010 deaths expected to result from the diagnosis.
+- An estimated, 44,280 new cases of thyroid cancer will be diagnosed in the U.S. in 2021, with 2,200 deaths expected to result from the diagnosis.

 - The five-year survival rate for people with thyroid cancer is 98%.

 - In the U.S., thyroid cancer incidence has more than tripled in the past three decades.
 Much of this rise appears to be the result of improved imaging techniques that can detect disease that might not otherwise have been found in the past.

 - Women are about three times as likely as men to develop thyroid cancer.